-If the answer is yes then you will need to be AvoGreen® compliant and then register for export with Avocado Industry Council (AIC).
-You do not have to be AvoGreen® compliant or register with AIC if you do not export avocados.
+If the answer is yes then you will need to be AvoGreen® compliant and then register for export with New Zealand Avocado Industry Ltd. You do not have to be AvoGreen® compliant or register with NZ Avocado if you do not export avocados.

 Please sign in to the website to access Industry tools where you can register for export.

 The requirements to become an export grower are detailed below...

 AvoGreen is a responsible and auditable avocado production system which uses IPM principles to ensure pesticides are only used when necessary.
 AvoGreen is an export requirement as it means our exporters can give formal assurance to their increasingly discerning offshore customers that avocados from New Zealand have been grown in a responsible way.